non-GUIcoder/StatusDisplay/README.md

 # StatusDisplay
 Convert an old phone into a display for what you're doing.

-Mount it outside your door so people can see before knocking.
+Essentially a webpage to display an actively updated status fetched from a server.
+Host the page on a server and launch it on your phone, mount it to your door and update the status from your workstation so people know if you're available.